 A ready supply of fuel would be anything that would burn.
 Such items exist in many forms in the home including paper, magazines, furniture, wall art, bedding, clothes, carpets, rugs, even wallpaper.

 And the final element is a ready source of oxygen.
-Very few homes are sealed and secured to such an extent that oxygen would be quickly consumed by a fire and peter out.
+Very few homes are sealed and secured to such an extent that oxygen would be quickly consumed by a fire and extinguish.
 Most homes have open doors between rooms where oxygen is free flowing.
 Most of us like to sleep with a window cracked open, and most homes have some sort of draught or place where air seeps in from the outside.

 Therefore, oxygen is abundantly available and impossible to restrict in a house fire situation.